-The doggies are extremely glamorous to look at, which is how they have come to be one of the most recognisable doggies in the world!
+These dogs are extremely glamorous to look at, which is how they have come to be one of the most recognisable breeds in the world!
 They first appeared here in the UK during the early 1900's.
-This was when a doggy named Zardin won a dog show in 1907 in Crystal Palace.
+This was when a dog named Zardin won a dog show in 1907 in Crystal Palace.

-Fun Fact: These doggies have unique hips that are higher and wider apart, as compared to other breeds.
-This allows them to make quick turns and manouveur more easily over mountainous terrain!
+Fun Fact: These dogs have unique hips that are higher and wider apart compared to other breeds.
+This allows them to make quick turns and manoeuvre more easily over mountainous terrain!

-These sleek creatures are affectionate as puppies, and love to seek attention from their owners.
-However, the cute antics displayed by Afghan Hound pups are quickly diminished when this breed reaches adulthood.
-Instead these traits are replaced to create an extremely independent and free-thinking doggie.
+These sleek creatures are affectionate as puppies and love to seek attention from their owners.
+However, the cute antics displayed by Afghan Hound pups quickly diminish when this breed reaches adulthood.
+Instead, these traits are replaced to create an extremely independent and free-thinking dog.
 These sophisticated animals will seek affection on their own terms and will not want to be smothered with cuddles or attention - unless they say so!
 Regardless of this, they are extremely tender animals and are actually known to be rather comical, through acts of stealing everything from food to clothes, right under the nose of their ‘hooman’ parents!
 They will definitely need a big home, lots of grooming and plenty of walkies in order to remain fit, healthy and silky smooth.

 The Afghan Hound is supposedly one of the oldest breeds in the world, dating back to the pre-Christian era.
-They are also discussed as being one of the most elegant breeds and the ‘fashion models’ of the dog world, which can be seen through their hair advert worthy, silky coat.
-What makes the breed so unique, is their ability to see over greater distances than us ‘hoomans’ and also, their pivotal hip joint, that allows them to cover ground extremely quickly.
-They also have the capability to hunt independently without human direction.
-This makes them incredibly good at sport, and it’s easy to see why in the past they have been used to hunt leopards!
+They are also discussed as being one of the most elegant breeds and the ‘fashion models’ of the dog world, which can be seen through their advert worthy hair and silky coat.
+What makes the breed so unique is their ability to see over greater distances than us ‘hoomans’ and also, their pivotal hip joint, that allows them to cover ground extremely quickly.
+They also have the capability to hunt independently without human direction making them incredibly good at sport, and it’s easy to see why in the past they have been used to hunt leopards!
 They actually owe their popularity to Barbie.
-Mattel’s profits mainly came from this dolly, who alongside her companion, Beauty the Afghan Hound, which saw a huge rise in the breeds popularity!
+Mattel’s profits mainly came from this dolly and her companion Beauty the Afghan Hound, which created a huge rise in the breed's popularity!